 Learning About the Lands Where We Work

 Solid Ground is on a journey to better understand our role as a nonprofit in colonialist systems that continue to oppress Indigenous peoples today.
-We also seek to build authentic partnerships with Indigenous communities in order to reduce the harm that we cause as an organization, help undo the erasure of Indigenous histories, and celebrate the resilience of the first peoples of Seattle and King County.
-To work toward these aspirations, Solid Ground’s Community Accountability Council recommended that we start by amplifying the Indigenous history of the lands we occupy as an organization, from our Giving Garden at Marra Farm and Solid Ground Transportation offices in South Park to our Wallingford offices and housing facilities at Sand Point.
+We also seek to build authentic partnerships with Indigenous communities to reduce the harm that we cause as an organization, help undo the erasure of Indigenous histories, and celebrate the resilience of the first peoples of Seattle and King County.
+To work toward these aspirations, Solid Ground’s Community Accountability Council recommended that we amplify Indigenous histories of the lands we occupy as an organization, from our Giving Garden at Marra Farm and Solid Ground Transportation offices in South Park to our Wallingford offices and housing facilities in Magnuson Park at Sand Point.
 We’ll post them here as we share these stories of the lands where we work and play.

 - Líq’tәd (Licton) Springs: A sacred spring and the ever-flowing resilience of Indigenous peoples